Last Updated on

 For starters, while there are 11 different brightness settings, you only get one color.
 Second, the maximum range of this scope is 60 yards.
 While this is fine for most shooters, other scopes can do better.

 Finally, this scope does not come with a warranty and only has one magnification range at 3x.
 This limits its overall versatility.
 If you’re in a bind, it’s not a bad choice, but if you have the extra money, you’ll get more features.
+Overall, for the money, this is the one of the best crossbow scopes for low light we have found this year.

 If money is not an object, then the Excalibur Twilight DLX Scope is the best premium scope for low-light situations.
 It brings in as much light as possible and gives you an illuminated reticle that makes shooting in low-light conditions a breeze.